QuntinMKII/NixieClock/README.md

 ## About program

--It includes four modes that can be switched using buttons:
+- Includes four modes that can be switched using buttons:
 1. World Line Divergence Meter mode : Ref from Steins Gate, randomly display a series of numbers.
 2. Time mode
 3. Date mode